GiantSpaceRobot/tsRNAsearch/README.md

 A pipeline for the identification, quantification and analysis of ncRNAs (especially tRNA fragments) in small/miRNA-seq datasets

 Many ncRNA identification pipelines are based on differential gene expression.
-This is a useful method but can fall short if portions of the differentially expressed ncRNAs are degraded, thus reducing the DE identification power. tsRNAsearch addresses this issue by applying a standard DE analysis and two separate (but related) methods to identify fragmented ncRNAs, especially tsRNAs.
+This is a useful method but can fall short if portions of the differentially expressed ncRNAs are degraded/not present, thus reducing the differential expression identification power. tsRNAsearch addresses this issue by applying a standard differential expression analysis and two additional methods to identify fragmented ncRNAs, especially tRNA fragments.

 ## Quickstart
 ### Installation
 Run the setup.sh script to install required software:

 ```
 #Please indicate the species you wish to analyse using the -s parameter.
-Options are human/mouse/both.
+Options are human/mouse/rat/all.
-sudo ./setup.sh -s both
+sudo ./setup.sh -s all
 ```

 This script will install the following pieces of software at root level: